 Since most people are not getting enough potassium, it’s quite likely that you and I should be opting for foods with a higher potassium content (unless you have been instructed otherwise by your doctor).

 Bananas also have Vitamin C, magnesium, Vitamin B6, and a good dose of fibre, all of which are important to keep your heart healthy and working as it should.

 Bananas For Energy & Excercise Explained

 You wanna know which foods give you healthy energy?
 Just ask the athletes – it’s their job to know!
-Bananas are a popular food amongst athletes, and for good reason – they can give you the sugar rush that you need now, as well as conserve energy in your body for when you need it later.
+Bananas are a popular food among athletes, and for good reason.
+They can give you the sugar rush that you need now, as well as conserve energy in your body for when you need it later.

-This is because the sugars in bananas are natural sugars called fructose, glucose and sucrose.
+Another health benefit of bananas is that they have healthy sugar!
+Sugars in bananas are natural sugars called fructose, glucose and sucrose.
 Fructose and glucose are released into your body quickly, so you get that instant energy boost, whereas sucrose goes more slowly – which means it continues to give you energy later on.